JocCordova/XAIplayground/README.md

 * lime 0.2.0.1
 * shap 0.39.0

-For a the full dependencies list, read the `requirements.txt`
+For a the full dependencies list, read the `requirements_win.txt`

 <!-- GETTING STARTED -->